Shakespeare in Schools tour

 After the performance, the school students chat to the cast, ask them questions and get to find out about life at LAMDA in a workshop session.
 It’s an informal and lively opportunity for young people to find out the ins and outs of a theatre performance too - the production and rehearsal processes.

-This year the students are performing Romeo and Juliet and A Midsummer Night’s Dream.
+This year the students are performing Twelfth Night and Macbeth.
 This year's tour is a mixture of performing at local schools and hosting groups at LAMDA in our theatres.

 Shakespeare in Schools is generously supported in honour of David and Barbara Allison.